 Welcome to the Universe in the Classroom!
-This electronic educational newsletter is for teachers and other educators around the world who want to help students of all ages learn more about the wonders of the universe through astronomy.
+Started in 1984, this electronic educational newsletter continues to be used by teachers and other educators around the world who want to help students of all ages learn more about the wonders of the universe through astronomy.

 Current Issue: Winter 2018